Athryx/aurora_os/improvements_todo.md

 - improve memory mapping api
     - maybe don't have 1 mapping restriction on resize in place
-    - add support to memory mapping syscalls that allow mapping at some offset into the memory capability
-    - extend memory_update_mapping to support moving the base address and changing mapping flags
+    - extend memory_update_mapping to support moving the base address
     - maybe merge memory_resize and memory_update_mapping syscalls
 - redisign memory system
     - copy on write
     - figure out how dirty page tracking is communcated to userspace
     - figure how paging to disc will communicate to userspace
+    - figure out how lazy page loading can be handled in userspace server
 - figure out if weak capabilities are even needed
     - their original intent was so you can send your capability to another process and still have control over when its dropped
     - probably just remove weak auto destroy though, and make destroying invalid weaks the default behavior